-Together with strums and arpeggios, you can record regular patterns made of free melodies or chords, exactly as if the track was of the Acc type.
-This is useful when you need some short melodic or chordal passages (for example, the closing of a strumming pattern, or a lead solo during an Intro or Ending).
+Together with strums and arpeggios, you can record regular patterns, exactly as if the track was of the Acc type.
+This will save an Accompaniment track, when all you need is just to record some short melodic passages (for example, the closing of a strumming pattern, or a lead solo during an Intro or Ending).